 The Language of Windows

 It’s also helpful to familiarize yourself with terms that appear on many window labels:

 Glazing is simply the glass used in the window.
-The number of layers of glazing (single, double, or triple) don’t necessarily equal greater efficiency; the presence or absence of the other items in this list affects a window’s total energy performance, says Petermann.
+The number of layers of glazing (single, double, or triple) doesn’t necessarily equal greater efficiency; the presence or absence of the other items in this list affects a window’s total energy performance.
 Glazing coatings can substantially affect a window’s U-factor, or degree of insulation against the outdoors.

 Low-E stands for low emissivity, the window’s ability to reflect rather than absorb heat when coated with a thin metallic substance.
 Low-E coatings add up to 10% to the price of a window.

 If your windows are in relatively good shape but you’d like better insulation, you can buy and apply Low-E films to your windows.
-They’re effective, but not as much as those put between glazing layers during manufacture.
-Look for the NFRC rating on these films, Petermann says.
-Low-E films start at about 50 cents per square foot, but you may want to check into the cost of having them professionally installed for large or complicated applications.
+They’re effective, but not as much as those put between glazing layers during manufacturing.
+Look for the NFRC rating on these films.
+Low-E films start at about $0.50 per square foot, but you may want to check into the cost of having them professionally installed for large or complicated applications.

 Gas fills typically consist of argon or krypton gas sandwiched between glazing layers to improve insulation and slow heat transfer.
 They often won’t work at high altitudes because differences in air pressure cause them to leak out.

 Spacers separate sheets of glass in a window to improve insulating quality; the design and material are important to prevent condensation and heat loss.